FlavioLorenzi/A-Visual-Servoing-Controller-for-Surgical-Anthropomorphic-Robot/README.md

 # MedicalRobotics
-Medical Robotics project with VREP and Matlab : simulations with Da Vinci Robot\\
+Medical Robotics project with VREP and Matlab.
+Simulations with Da Vinci Robot with surgical task of saturing.
-Surgical task: saturing